Tien Chiu

 handwoven wedding dress, scalloped neckline with pearls

 The scalloped neckline looks pretty, the pearls enhance it, and the gap between the neckline lace and the body lace provides a nice break for the eyes, draws attention to the neckline, and shows off the handwoven fabric.
-I’m going to baste it down and take another photo of me in it later today (when exactly depends on Mike’s tolerance for repeated photo requests).
+I’m going to baste it down and take another photo of me in it later today (when exactly depends on B.’s tolerance for repeated photo requests).

 I had been experimenting with the idea of using the galloons (scallops) of the lace near the neckline, below the straight line of pearls: